JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 that returns the range of indexes corresponding to the work items in the input `array` that are associated with chunk number `ichunk`.

 ### Example

-The example shows how to compute a sum of a function applied to the elements of an array, and the effect of the parallelization and the number of chunks in the performance:

 ```julia
 julia> using BenchmarkTools